 Meetings were first held at the Old White Horse Inn, Stourbridge.
 In 1985 the Society moved to The Bell in the town centre.
 Meetings now take place in the pavilion of Stourbridge Cricket Club.

 Wordsley-born Don Kenyon was our first President.
 He was succeeded in 1996 by Martin Horton, another former Worcestershire and England player.

 An excellent picture of both men, setting out to open the batting against the Australians in 1961, was presented by the Society to the Club in 2016.

 In 2009, Martin resigned due to ill health and was succeeded by former Society chairman, Dave Nicklin.

 The Memorial Ground at Amblecote (it was originally in Staffordshire and is now in West Midlands!) was first used as a home venue by Worcestershire in 1905, against Leicestershire who lost by an innings and plenty.

 First-class cricket was last played at Stourbridge in 1981, when Northamptonshire were the visitors.
 The following year saw the last Sunday League match played at the ground against Leicestershire.

-Stourbridge still has a mention in Wisden as the venue for Frank Woolley and Arthur Fielder's County Championship 10th wicket record partnership for Kent versus Worcestershire in 1909.
+Stourbridge retains its annual mention in Wisden as being the venue for Frank Woolley and Arthur Fielder's tenth wicket record partnership for Kent versus Worcestershire in 1909.

 Copyright © 2004-2016 Stourbridge and District Cricket Society and CricketArchive